jack-rich/computer-vision-rock-paper-scissors449/README.md

     pip install -r requirements.txt
     ```

-3. Download the pre-trained model for gesture recognition and place it in the appropriate directory.

-4. Run the game:
+3. Run the game:

     ```bash
-    python play_game.py
+    python camera_rps.py
     ```

 ## Usage Instructions

-- Start the game by running the `play_game.py` script.
+- Start the game by running the 'camera_rps.py' script.
 - Follow the on-screen instructions to make your gesture using the camera.
 - The computer will also make a gesture, and the winner will be determined based on the game rules.
 - Enjoy playing Rock-Paper-Scissors in an interactive way!

-## File Structure